VPN blocking: Description

 Blocking VPN access can be done a few different ways.
 Ports that are used by common VPN tunneling protocols, such as PPTP or L2TP, to establish their connections and transfer data can be closed by system administrators to prevent their use on certain networks.
 Similarly, a service can prohibit access by blocking access from IP addresses and IP address ranges that are known to belong to VPN providers.
 Some governments have been known to block all access to overseas IP addresses, since VPN use can involve connecting to remote hosts that do not operate under that government's jurisdiction.

 As organizations have ramped up efforts to block VPN access which bypasses their firewalls, VPN providers have responded by utilizing more sophisticated techniques to make their connections less conspicuous.
 For instance, as the Chinese government began using deep packet inspection to identify VPN protocols, the firm Golden Frog began scrambling OpenVPN packet metadata for its popular VyprVPN service in an attempt to avoid detection.

 Government use

 China

 Chinese internet users started reporting unstable connections in May 2011 while using VPNs to connect to overseas websites and services such as the Apple App Store.
 Universities and businesses began issuing notices to stop using tools to circumvent the firewall.

 In late 2012, companies providing VPN services claimed the Great Firewall of China became able to "learn, discover and block" the encrypted communications methods used by a number of different VPN systems.

 In 2017, telecommunications carriers in China were instructed by the government to block individuals' use of VPNs by February 2018.

+In 2024, VPNs were frequently inaccessible during the Two Sessions.